 BA History, SOAS, 2011.

-In press: Creatures of Commerce in the Indian Ocean World.
+2020: Animal Trade Histories in the Indian Ocean World.
 Co-edited with Martha Chaiklin and Gwyn Campbell.
-Palgrave.
+Cham, CH: Palgrave.

 2019: ‘Islam in the Interior of Precolonial East Africa: Evidence from Lake Tanganyika.’
 The Journal of African History, 60, 2.